polito-hci-2021/project-ideas-examples/README.md

 :+1: **Why it is good** :+1:: The target population is clear and possibly easy to reach out.
 Similarly, the project idea is well-defined and many needs can be potentially extracted.

 :fire: **What can be improved** :fire:: The general activity is problematic.
 An option is to focus more on one aspect (i.e., finding recipes vs. the actual cooking).
-The actual cooking is more interesting, as 'finding' is just one feature.
+The actual cooking is more interesting, as "finding" is just one feature.

 ## Example 3 [REFINE]